 In 1995, Rep. Washburne joined the Washington DC, staff of Indiana Congressman John Hostettler, eventually becoming Chief of Staff.
 In 2001, he left Capitol Hill and joined the staff of the Home School Legal Defense Association, where he defended the rights of parents to educate their children at home if they chose to do so.
 He later served as Indiana Congressman Mike Sodrel's Chief of Staff and on the staff of the Mackinac Center for Public Policy in Michigan.
 In 2007, Rep. Washburne accepted a position with Old National Bancorp in Evansville, and settled his family near Darmstadt in northern Vanderburgh County.

-Rep. Washburne and Lynne have been married for 25 years and have five children.
+Rep. Washburne and Lynne have been married for 30 years and have five children.
 He is active with a church planting effort of the Presbyterian Church in America.
-Rep. Washburn is an Eagle Scout and leader with Boy Scout Troop 393 in St. Wendel, Indiana.
-In his spare time, he enjoys ham radio and raising sheep and chickens.
+Rep. Washburne is an Eagle Scout and leader with Boy Scout Troop 393 in St. Wendel, Indiana.
+In his spare time, he enjoys raising sheep and chickens.
 He is admitted to practice law in Indiana and Michigan.

 House District 64 includes all of Gibson County and portions of Knox, Pike, Vanderburgh and Posey counties in south western Indiana.